Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Put a pillow under your pelvis – This can help keep your back in a more neutral position, taking the pressure off your spine.

-• Set aside time to stretch – Two to three minutes of stretching in the morning will help you to put your body back into alignment and strengthen the supporting muscles.
-Always start the stretching session with a little bit of warm up and avoid overdoing it so you don’t pull a muscle.
+• Set aside time to stretch – Two to three minutes of stretching in the morning can help you feel better and improve your flexibility7.
+Always start the stretching session with a little bit of a warm-up and avoid overdoing it so you don’t pull a muscle.

-• Regularly wash your bedding – Keeping your sheets and pillowcases clean could help prevented an any unwanted breakouts.
-The general rule of thumb is to your wash your sheets once a week.
+• Regularly wash your bedding – Keeping your sheets and pillowcases clean could help prevent any unwanted breakouts.
+The general rule of thumb is to wash your sheets once a week.

-• Invest in soft sheets and pillowcases – If you’re concerned about wrinkles and creases on your face from stomach sleeping, consider buying soft bedding materials like silk, which can be more gentle against your skin.
+• Invest in soft sheets and pillowcases – If you’re concerned about wrinkles and creases on your face from sleeping on your stomach, consider buying soft bedding materials like silk, which can be more gentle against your skin.

 Frequently Asked Questions